FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 Are COVID-19 tests readily available should I feel ill?

 Yes, PCR and Rapid tests are readily available at at local pharmacies, diagnostic centers and Labs, as well as at all the COVID-19 equipped public hospitals.
 One such diagnostic center/Lab is within 5 minutes walking distance from CYA.
-PCR tests currently cost under 50 Euros, while Rapid tests cost 10 Euros or less.
-Self tests are available for purchase at pharmacies, costing about 5 -7 Euros.
+PCR tests currently cost under 50 Euros, while Rapid tests done at a lab or pharmacy cost 10 Euros or less.
+Self tests are available for purchase at pharmacies, costing about 3-5 Euros.

 Greece during COVID-19